RangaSai2601/ShoppingApp/README.md

 # ShoppingApp
 I have built this application as per the given details in the word file. <br>
-In order to run this app download the ShoppingApp, open in the Eclipse and run as java application.
+In order to run this application download the ShoppingApp, open in the Eclipse and run as java application.
 (Java version should be greater than 8.0). <br><br>
 Some of the Screenshots were attached along the file for the proof .
 Please have a look at those screen shots. <br>
 Documention is mentioned in their respective classes. <br><br>